Valuing staff, partners, membership and the youth we serve through centering equity

 Corpsmember Liberation and Leadership

-Learn about The Corps Network’s unique workshop designed to support young people of color and uncover the impact of systemic racism on the individual.
+Learn about The Corps Network’s unique workshops designed to support and engage young people and uncover the impact of systemic and institutional oppression on the individual.

 DEIJ Webinars and Workshops from The Corps Network